huyphamch/terraform-aws-azure-vpn-migration/README.md

 <br /> 4.
 Now you can apply the terraform changes.
 <br /> terraform init
 <br /> terraform apply --auto-approve
 <br /> 5.
+Connect to VMs and ping the other VMs.
+<br /> Test result: Ping answer messages received.
+<br /> 6.
 At the end you can cleanup the created AWS resources.
 <br /> terraform destroy --auto-approve